About The Sailing Trust

 The Sailing Trust operates under the guidance of a group of members comprising the Sailing Trust Committee, currently Robin Taylor, David Coglan and Nick Woodley with very welcome and kind figurehead support from Sir Ben Ainslie.

 The Trust has been set-up with support by David Coglan’s company, LillyFreya Wealth Management Ltd, and RCYC.
 Our first event took place in late summer 2013, when the young Falmouth-based solo sailor Sam Goodchild took several young hopefuls out for a sail on his Figaro Class racing yacht.
 This provided a marvellous opportunity for some local youngsters to experience a taste of life on the waves under sail.

 Since then the Trust has taken over 100 children from a number of local schools and organisations on a number of “Get On Board” days.
-The children were treated to a cruise around the Falmouth Estuary courtesy of the Pill Family on their ferry the “Princessa” and then lunch at the Falmouth Water Sports Centre.
-This was followed by a visit to Pendennis Shipyard where the children were given a guided tour of the super yacht complex accompanied by current and past apprentices.
-For many of the children this was a life enhancing day as some had not been on a boat before and seeing the amazing super yachts being built gave them an insight to a wonderful world which they could be part off.
+Children have been treated to a cruise around the Falmouth Estuary courtesy of the Pill Family on their ferry the “Princessa” and then lunch at the Falmouth Water Sports Centre.
+A visit to Pendennis Shipyard where the children were given a guided tour of the super yacht complex accompanied by current and past apprentices was a great success.
+For many of the children these are life enhancing experiences.
+Some have not been on a boat before and seeing the amazing super yachts being built gave them an insight to a wonderful world which they could be part off.